Fedsam/ct/README.md

-CT : CLI Helper tool
+# CT : CLI Helper tool
-==

 This tool is a simple wrapper allowing to :

- * have aliases per project, aliases that can be called from whenever the project structure.
+- have aliases per project, aliases that can be called from whenever the project structure.
- * spawn a web GUI to get listening ports on your machine (http://localhost:1500)
+- spawn a web GUI to get listening ports on your machine (http://localhost:1500)

-Setup
+# Setup
-==
-You will need a few command line tools for this project to work :

- * bash
- * sed (gnu-sed for Mac users `brew install gnu-sed --default-names`
- * grep
- * dos2unix for Cygwin users

 If you want to use the port list feature, you will also need :

- * lsof
+- lsof
- * curl
+- curl
- * awk
+- awk
- * netcat (nc)
+- netcat (nc)

-Manual install
+## Manual install

----
-Clone the current repository or raw-download the `ct` shell script.
-Then put it in your path (typical location is ~/bin or /usr/local/bin).
+Get the current version of `ct` on the **releases** page.
+Then extract it with : `tar xzf FILENAME` and put it in your path (typical location is ~/bin or /usr/local/bin).

-Easy install
----
+## installation

-You can install the script by running the following commands in your shell (adapting the CT_TARGET value to a directory in your PATH):
+You can install the script by running the following commands in your shell (adapting the CT_TARGET value to a directory in your PATH).

+### For GNU/Linux

+     CT_TARGET=~/bin;mkdir $CT_TARGET; curl -L https://github.com/code-troopers/ct/releases/download/v0.1.5-pre/ct-v0.1.5-pre-x86_64-unknown-linux-gnu.tar.gz | tar -xzf - -C $CT_TARGET/ && chmod +x $CT_TARGET/ct

+### For MacOS

-     CT_TARGET=~/bin;mkdir $CT_TARGET; wget -O $CT_TARGET/ct https://raw.githubusercontent.com/code-troopers/ct/master/ct && chmod +x $CT_TARGET/ct
+    CT_TARGET=~/bin;mkdir $CT_TARGET; curl -L https://github.com/code-troopers/ct/releases/download/v0.1.5-pre/ct-v0.1.5-pre-x86_64-apple-darwin.tar.gz | tar -xzf - -C $CT_TARGET/ && chmod +x $CT_TARGET/ct

-Port list usage
+# Port list usage
-===

 Simply run the command `ct ports` to get the list of listening ports on your machine at http://localhost:1500.
 You will need a working internet connection to retreive the CSS/JS from the CDN to use it.
 But you can easily imagine other frontends calling the URI http://localhost:1500/scan which returns JSON.

 ![Port list example](images/listen.png)

-Aliaser feature usage
+# Aliaser feature usage
-===

-Configure a project
+## Configure a project
---

 Create a `.ctproject` file at the root of your project structure, this file will contain the aliases you want to set for your current project.
 It have to look like the following :